protontypes/open-sustainable-technology/README.md

 - [CropHarvest](https://github.com/nasaharvest/cropharvest) - Collects data from a variety of agricultural land use datasets and remote sensing products.
 - [BreizhCrops](https://github.com/dl4sits/BreizhCrops) - A Satellite Time Series Dataset for Crop Type Identification.
 - [VeganCheck.me](https://github.com/JokeNetwork/vegancheck.me) - A multilingual progressive web app, which scans the EAN or UPC codes of over 3.000.000 food- or non-food-products and simply tells you if it they're vegan or not.
+- [Sentinels for Common Agriculture Policy](https://github.com/Sen2Agri/Sen2Agri-System) - Aims at providing to the European and national stakeholders validated algorithms, products, workflows and best practices for agriculture monitoring relevant for the management.

 ### Natural Hazard and Poverty